dwirth9/dwirth9.github.io/index.md

 	+ **Developer:** Someone who generally focuses on product functionality and infrastructure (hosting and deployment).
 Has a background in computer science and engineering.
 	+ **Designer:** Someone who generally focuses on the look and feel as well as usability and experience of using the product.
 Has a background in art, graphic design and human factors.
 	+ **Data Scientist:** Someone who generally focuses on the data in particular: storage, cleaning/processing, mining/association and visualization.
 Has a background in statistics, mathematics and computer science.

+* Will computers be provided

+	+ No, participants are expected to bring their own computing devices.
+We'll have ample wired and wireless network connections and breakout rooms for teams to work.